matwming/TrialOfTheGrasses/README.md

-> A mistake thant makes you humble
+> A mistake that makes you humble
 > is better than achievement that makes you arrogant.

 # leetcode Solutions